strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 ---
-title: Understanding how Nx identifies updated apps
+title: Nx on your CI, how does it work?
 published: true
 author: kwintenp
 description: A deep dive into the implementation of how Nx knows which apps are affected by a PR